jonisapp/meteor-mongo-files/README.md

 );
 ```

 If download query param is true, it will trigger a download.
-It it's set to false, the file will be opened in the browser (provided that its format is supported)
+If not, the file will be opened in the browser (provided that its format is supported).
+This parameter actually determines the Content-Disposition header of the response.

 ```html
 <!-- inline -->